Vhati/Slipstream-Mod-Manager/skel_common/readme_changelog.txt

 - Added --global-panic commandline arg to show mod devs typoed find tags
 - Added commandline tips in readme_modders.txt
 - Fixed sloppy parser Validate error about things not allowed at root
+- Added a Preferences dialog as an alternative to editing modman.cfg

 1.2:
 - Added a commandline interface